Liaqat765/Game-/README.md

 An abstract class that serves as the base class for the different shape classes.
 It includes common properties such as color and speed.

 Instructions<br>
-1- Run the BouncingBallGame class to start the application.
+1- Run the BouncingBallGame class to start the application.<br>
-2- Select a shape (Circle, Square, Triangle) from the dropdown menu.
+2- Select a shape (Circle, Square, Triangle) from the dropdown menu.<br>
-3- Choose a color for the selected shape using the "Choose Color" button.
+3- Choose a color for the selected shape using the "Choose Color" button.<br>
 4- Adjust the speed of the bouncing motion using the speed slider.